BushmanLab/INSPIIRED/README.md

 across its cores.
 Alternatively, a single core computer (or multi-core machine without qsub installed) may be used
 by setting the configuration variable 'parallelize'  to 'no'.

+The INSPIIRED pipeline is available as both a Linux virtual machine and as a Conda supported software suite.
+The virtual machine is available [here](http://www.bushmanlab.org/assets/doc/INSPIIRED.ova) (17GB).

-**Below is an example of how to set up INSPIIRED on a 64-bit Linux machine**
+**Below is an example of how to set up INSPIIRED on a 64-bit Linux machine*

 **Set up Conda.**
 While installing Conda, agree to the license and agree to allow the setup script to update your .bashrc file.